210524training/demos/week2/notes/aws.md

         4. Spins down
     - If many events trigger at the same time, Lamba might choose to create multiple instances of your Lambda to handle them
     - Tradeoffs
-        - initial requests in a series of requests are likely to be slow as we wait for the code to become available
+        - Initial requests in a series of requests are likely to be slow as we wait for the code to become available
     - Literally just write a function and that function gets executed when we need it
     - The way lamda works is we define a `handler` function and that function will get called when a specified event occurs
     - Types of events: